 - Make sure you don’t forget any important details.
 Always remember to include “Who,” “What,” “When,” “Where” and “Why.”

-- Don’t be afraid to include relevant photos or graphics, if you have them.
+- Include relevant photos or graphics, if available.

 - Be mindful that reporters have deadlines.
 For weekly or monthly publications, you might want to contact them well in advance of their next issue.

 - If emailing your press release, copy and paste the text directly into the email, and also attach it as a PDF.

 - Make sure you recognize project partners for their contributions, and provide partners an opportunity to review before sending out a press release.